-This requires tracking your cycle using an app (I wrote a post about the best apps here) and even taking your basal body temperature to see if there is a mid-month rise in temps.
+This requires tracking your cycle using an app (see my top 3 fertility trackers here) and even taking your basal body temperature to see if there is a mid-month rise in temps.

 Progesterone raises your body temperature so you will see a distinct thermal shift 1-2 days after ovulation occurs.
 I teach you how to do this in my Fix Your Birth Control Protocol.

 You can also use an OPK (Ovulation Predictor Kit) but keep in mind that it doesn’t tell you that you’ve actually ovulated, it only tells you that there has been a spike in luteinizing hormone which precedes ovulation by about 24-36 hours.
 So if you happen to have a stressful event during that time, your body might delay ovulation by a day or longer and you could miss your opportunity to get pregnant if that’s what you’re trying to do.

 Ideally you want your progesterone tested on days 19-21 of your cycle or about a week after you have ovulated (mid-luteal phase).
 If you ovulate later, just count 7 days after ovulation and get your test done then.
 Your blood serum progesterone level should be 15-33ng/mL and your saliva progesterone level should be 75-270 pg/mL.

 3. Increase your progesterone levels.
 Duh, right? 🙂